Arena-DAO/arena-smart-contracts/contracts/arena-escrow/README.md

 ## Overview

-The Arena-Escrow smart contract is a crucial component of the Arena DAO ecosystem, designed to manage the lifecycle of competitions and their associated funds.
+The `arena-escrow` smart contract is designed to manage the lifecycle of competitions and their associated funds.
 This contract handles dues collection, fund distribution, competition state management, and supports various token types including native, CW20, and CW721 tokens.

 ## Competition and Escrow Lifecycle